FerRacimo/PhenoGraph/README.md

 # Output files

 PhenoGraph should produce two output files:
 - The list of test statistics for each branch in the graph (fast to compute; printed out a few seconds after the program is started).
-This contains:
+This contains, for each branch:
     - The Q_B statistic (unsigned, chi-squared distributed with 1 degree of freedom under neutrality)
     - The q_B statistic (signed, Normal(0,1) distributed under neutrality)
     - The P-value for the Q_B statistic